quangnvo/pca-plot/documentation_markdown_files/how_to_modify_this_app_to_create_another_micromix_enabled_app.md

 ![Static Badge](https://img.shields.io/badge/Point_1-Background-blue)

-The PCA plot is built based on the [React Plotly.js](https://plotly.com/javascript/react/)
+The PCA plot is built based on the **[React Plotly.js](https://plotly.com/javascript/react/)**

-In detail, in frontend, the <Plot> component of React Plotly.js is used to rendered the plot.
-Basically, the <Plot> component has the following format:
+In detail, in frontend, the <Plot/> component of React Plotly.js is used to rendered the plot.
+Basically, the <Plot/> component has the following format:

 ```javascript
 <Plot